This post was updated in August 2019.

 How to spend 3 days in Tokyo: map & highlights

 - Tokyo day 1: Kagurazaka and Shibuya (including the famous Shibuya crossing).

 - Tokyo day 2: Ueno Park, Asakusa and crazy Akihabara.

 - Tokyo day 3: Tokyo Skytree, Roppongi Hills and Harajuku.

-You can find all the details of our trip (Tokyo highlights, budget information, transport details, best things to eat and where to stay in Tokyo) further on in this post.
+You can find all the details of our trip (Tokyo highlights, transport details, best things to eat and where to stay in Tokyo) further on in this post.
 At the bottom of the post you can find a printable Tokyo map.